AlamgirHassan5002/AlamgirHassan5002/README.md

 - 👀 I’m interested in Programming and web development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can contact me at my e mail alamgirkhan500@gmail.com
+- 📫 You can contact me at my email alamgirkhan500@gmail.com

 <!---
 AlamgirHassan5002/AlamgirHassan5002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.